LLAW3301/docassemble-LLAW33012021S1FLPN2/README.md

 Feedback from S1

-- Make URL for website clickable, make email/phone numbers clickable
 - Avoid gross line break in printout, tell word to not paginate
 - Repeat row headers on each new page
 - Make dark purple bar update when reviewing questions (consistent and clear)
 - Make purple bar update roughly to position of navigation button
 - Possibly make bar have sections (not sure how)
-- Maybe remove the printout when there’s no results